 Except.
 Except for the time I went to New York alone last month and despite my best efforts to overstock the house before I left, enlisting friends to bring a fresh supper each night, the snack supply ran dry.
 I only know this because on day 5 of my trip, I started to get desperate messages from the kids, one by one.
 I’ll admit, on days 1-4, I found it odd that no one called or messaged me at all, given the fact that my kids are in constant communication with me throughout the day, every day.
 I should be grateful that they like me, I suppose.
 I was rather enjoying all the head space I was getting when I started to become somewhat suspicious.

 “What exactly is going on?”, I asked Phil one night when I called him to check in on how things were going in my absence.

 “Oh everything is fine, I’ve got it all under control here.
 Are you getting some of that much-needed head space we discussed before you left?” he asked.

 “Yes,” I replied.
 “Almost too much head space.
 Almost.”

 “You may have noticed that none of the kids have contacted you since you’ve been away.”
-I could hear hi beaming through the phone.
+I could hear him beaming through the phone.

 “I told them that on pain of death/screen time revocation they are not to contact you.
-Good, right?” he beamed.
+Good, right?” he asked smugly.

 But on day 5, something so terrible happened that my kids risked it all to contact me, tentatively at first and then loudly and desperately.